Definitions of common Medicare terms

 Drug List

-Also called a formulary, a Drug List details the specific drugs covered by a prescription drug plan.
+Also called a formulary, a drug list details the specific drugs covered by a prescription drug plan.
 It’s often divided into sections, or tiers, based on the amount each plan will pay for the drugs in that group.

 Health maintenance organization (HMO)

-This is a type of health insurance plan where a primary care physician arranges your healthcare using providers in the plan’s network.
+An HMO is a type of health insurance plan where a primary care physician arranges your healthcare using providers in the plan’s network.

 Initial Coverage Election Period (ICEP)